Disability / Discrimination / Protest

 The Public Sector Equality Duty

 This duty applies when police are carrying out public functions, like enforcing the law and keeping the peace.
-In the context of disability, this means the police should have due regard to the following:
+In the context of disability, this means the police are required to consider:

 What if I’m kettled?